JosePedroDias/ang/README.md

-# angular - best practices and least dependencies with tooling
+# angular project with best practices & few dependencies, using npm scripts

 ## what it does